acondura/yopvpn/README.md

 **Host it yourself.
 Own your traffic.
 Stay private.**

 # Background
-I wanted to watch a movie that had become unavailable in the cinemas in my region and I knew that it is available with a streaming subscription I already had but again, not in my region, only in US.
+I wanted to watch a movie that had become unavailable in the cinemas in my region and I knew that it is still available using a streaming subscription I already had but again, not in my region, only in the US.
 As anyone would, I immediately thought of using a VPN service but I didn't want to pay the full month price for a two hour watching experience.

 So, I built my own custom VPN with Wireguard.
 What follows is a quick guide about the script I eventually ended up using, instead of the manual steps.
-The potential is huge, please check an extensive use case list at the end.
+The potential is actually huge (not just for streaming), you check an extensive use case list at the end.

 # Usage